Nadin269/Repository/CODE_OF_CONDUCT.md

 # Code of Conduct
-All contributors must treat each other with respec.
+All contributors must treat each other with respect.